 - a.
 Call and preside at all regular and special meetings of the JFS in the absence of the Chair. - b.
 Chair meetings of the Executive Committee in the absence of the Chair. - c.
 Oversee the maintenance and distribution of agendas, minutes, and voting records and other public documents of the JFS, and of the standing committees of JFA, including the annual reports of the standing committees. - d.
-Serve as the faculty representative to the SJU Board of Trustees (if Vice-Chair's locus of appointment is SJU) or serve as the faculty representative to the CSB Board of Trustees (if the Vice-Chair's locus of appointment is CSB). - e.
+Serve as faculty trustee on the SJU Board of Trustees (if Vice-Chair's locus of appointment is SJU) or serve as faculty trustee on the CSB Board of Trustees (if the Vice-Chair's locus of appointment is CSB). - e.
 In order to carry out his/her duties, the Vice-Chair will receive two-sixths release time.